The most experienced crew on land, water, and ice

 Adam is a wonderful lecturer on wildlife, photography and polar history and is a great source of many exciting stories about the places we visit.

 Tim is a Southern Ocean native from the port town of Hobart, Tasmania.
-Growing up near the base of the Australian Antarctic Division and departure point for some of the most well-known Antarctic expeditions, Tim knew from an early age he wanted to experience the polar regions for himself.
+As the base of the Australian Antarctic Division and departure point for some of the most well known Antarctic expeditions, Tim grew up wanting to experience the polar regions for himself.
+After his first season with Polar Latitudes, he knew he was hooked.

 During childhood, Randy learned how to play various instruments and how to conduct orchestras.
 At Brno University he studied engineering but quickly discovered music was the only thing he was interested in.